There are certain things that manufacturers and re-sellers are concealing.

 Our plates are highly effective.
 Don't use the "other guy" and squint when you hear a round pop off because you're not sure if it's coming through your plate or not.

-GTS has taken two approaches regardng BFD and our products:
+GTS has taken two approaches regarding BFD and our products:

 1. We offer a regular product line that takes a middle-ground approach with typical Level IV BFDs in the upper 20's to low 30's (mm).
 We never, ever use minimal materials barely able to meet NIJ standards.
 This builds in some redundancy in the safety of our products for you.